 Cameron Wilson, Ph.D.

-Associate Professor - The Faculty of Humanities and Social Sciences
+Associate Professor - School of Humanities & the Arts

-- Ph.D., English: Literature of the Americas, Trinity College Dublin
+- Ph.D. in English: Literature of the Americas, Trinity College Dublin

-- MA, English: Literary Studies, University of Tennessee at Chattanooga
+- M.A. in English: Literary Studies, University of Tennessee at Chattanooga

-Cameron Wilson is an Associate Professor in the English Department at William Jessup.
+Cameron Wilson is an Associate Professor in the English program at William Jessup University.
 Ever since his first American literature course in college, Cameron has been fascinated by American literature and its bottomless well of fascinating works.
 His current research focuses on project-based learning, the American short story, and twentieth- and twenty-first century American literature.